- 1 Introduction

 - config/chroot local-includes/lib/live/config/2010-pidgin

 GnuPG tools (namely: GPG itself and Seahorse) are configured to use

 the sks-keyservers pool since it's reliable, well-synchronized with

 the other HKP keyservers pools, and reachable over

 hkpms:// support will be used as soon as

 possible in place of the hierarchical X.509 certification model.

-GnuPG is configured to prefer non-outdated digest algorithms such as SHA256, to force exclusion of the version string in ASCII armored output, to avoid automatically locating and retrieving keys, and to disregard the preferred keyserver assigned to specific keys.
+GnuPG is configured accordingly to the OpenPGP Best Practices, e.g. to prefer non-outdated digest algorithms from the SHA-2 family, to force exclusion of the version string in ASCII armored output, to avoid automatically locating and retrieving keys, and to disregard the preferred keyserver assigned to specific keys.

 - config/chroot local-includes/etc/skel/.gnupg/gpg.conf